Frequently Asked Questions

 There are several factors at play, including the passing of the Affordable Care Act, which makes mental health an essential service.
 In addition, mainstream media is raising awareness and helping to eradicate the stigma atta, ched to mental health problems, so more people are seeking this important health care.

-How to become a psychiatric nurse practitioner
+How to become a PMHNP

 First, you must become a registered nurse with either a BSN or four-year degree.
 Once you pass the NCLEX-RN exam, you can apply to a graduate nursing program.
 To meet the requirements for certification, you will need to complete clinical hours in that field and additional training in mental health.